LINEAR BUS TOPOLOGY

 RING TOPOLOGY

-ring topology is a network configuration in which device connections create a circular data path.
+A ring topology is a network configuration in which device connections create a circular data path.
 Each networked device is connected to two others, like points on a circle.
 Together, devices in a ring topology are referred to as a ring network.

 STAR TOPOLOGY